TF2Autobot/node-tf2/README.md

 Apply Strange Part to an item.
 The `item` parameter should be an item ID, while the `part` parameter should be the Strange Part's item ID.

-### applyStrangifier (item, strangifier)
+### applyStrangifierOrUnusualifier (item, strangifierOrUnusualifierID)

-Apply Strangifier to an item.
+Apply Strangifier to an item or Unusualifier to a specific taunt.
-The `item` parameter should be an item ID, while the `strangifier` parameter should be the Strangifier's item ID.
+The `item` parameter should be an item ID, while the `strangifierOrUnusualifierID` parameter should be the Strangifier/Unusualifier's item ID.

 ### sortBackpack(sortType)